 Footprints of Faith is a programme of Cambridge walking tours, developed to support the RE curriculum and encourage cross-curricular links with other key subjects, in particular science and history.
 Many world-leading pioneers in scientific discovery and social reform have lived and worked in Cambridge over the centuries.
 Many were inspired by their faith, which the Footprints walks explore.
 Schools can book a guided walk at any time in the year on the theme of Human Rights or Science, or they can undertake their own walk using the Footprints of Faith resources.
 The walks have been adapted to be suitable for KS1, KS2 and KS3 children.

-There will be a special focus on Footprints Science Walks throughout March 2018 to coincide with Cambridge Science Week.
+Our Footprints Science Walks throughout March coincide with Cambridge Science Week.
 On these walks, children will encounter the stories of great scientists, including Isaac Newton, James Clerk Maxwell, who was revered by Einstein for his groundbreaking work on electromagnetism, and Ernest Rutherford, who has been called the Father of Nuclear Physics.

-For more information and to book, please contact us at firstname.lastname@example.org
+For more information about our walks and to book, please contact us at firstname.lastname@example.org

 Every year, different Cambridge city churches host our special exhibition weeks for schools.
 These workshop events bring alive stories and people from the Bible through dramatic storytelling and encourage children to think about aspects of faith and to respond imaginatively to the stories through creative crafts and art.